ShalaQweghen/py_scrabble_gui/README.md

 # PyScrabble With GUI

-Complete with optional challenge mode, time limit, point limit and multiplayer on a single computer.
+Complete with optional challenge mode, time limit, point limit, multiplayer on a single computer and multiplayer over LAN.
 You can choose different options from the game interface.

 You can also play against computer.

-Multiplayer over LAN soon to be added.

 If you don't know how to play Scrabble, click [here](https://scrabble.hasbro.com/en-us/rules) for rules